-We expect all employees to agree to standards of behaviour and conduct at work.

-We must all behave with civility towards others; rudeness will not be tolerated towards other members of staff, suppliers or members of the public.

-We must all use our best endeavours to promote the interest of the Company.
+The Company expects all employees to agree to a standard of behaviour and conduct at work.
+We must all behave with civility towards others and offensiveness will not be tolerated towards other members of staff, suppliers or members of the public.
+This Policy outlines It is vital that we use our best endeavours to promote the interest of the Company.
 Involvement in activities, which could be construed as being in competition with us, is forbidden.
-We ask you to know and adopt the following;